 - Vegan oatmeal cookies

 If you try any of my recipes then please don’t miss to rate it in the comments section below.

 Disclaimer: Please note that some of the links shared in my blog are affiliate links and I will get benefited if you buy products from them at no extra cost to you.
 However, I have personally used most of these products hence recommending them to you.
 You are free to buy them from anywhere also.

-- Chopped green chilies: 1 teaspoon / as per taste
+- 1 teaspoon finely chopped green chilies adjust as per taste

 - Salt as per taste

 - Cooking oil to grease the pan

 - 1.25 cups Water adjust to get pancake batter-like consistency